 Learn more about federal work study funding and student employment at The University of Akron.

 To receive loans for law school, students must follow the application procedures and then decide how much loan money they wish to accept.
-The University of Akron Financial Aid Office has on its website a step-by-step outline of the loan application process.
-To ensure that the financial aid process goes smoothly, it is suggested that law students follow this step-by-step outline closely.
+The University of Akron Financial Aid Office includes on its site a step-by-step instructions of the loan-application process.
+To ensure that the financial aid process goes smoothly, it is suggested that law students follow our step-by-step outline closely.

 Federal Direct Subsidized and Unsubsidized Loans: Law students may borrow up to $20,500 per year through the federal Direct Loan program.
 In order to be considered for federal Direct Loans, students must complete the FAFSA.

 Grad PLUS and Alternative Loans: Law students may borrow beyond the $20,500 Federal Stafford Loan limit up to the maximum annual loan amount (as noted on the financial aid budget).
 Those funds would be secured as a Direct Grad PLUS loan (through the federal government) or an Alternative Loan (through a private lender).
-These loan programs are described in detail here.
+See details about loan options.